secretstartups/handbook/people-group/people-connect/index.html.md

 The People Connect model was compiled with our team members and their experience of GitLabs all-remote workplace in mind - making feedback an important element in ensuring our efforts and iterations are consistently aligned to the broader [company values](https://about.gitlab.com/handbook/values/).

-At the resolution of each interaction that runs through our service desk team members will receive a quick two question 'satisfaction pulse' from the People Connect Bot.
+At the resolution of each interaction that runs through our Service Desk team members will receive a quick two question 'satisfaction pulse' from the People Connect Bot.

 ### Metrics